guilleAnselmi/angular-recruitment-task/README.md

 API with data should be run locally using json-server https://www.npmjs.com/package/json-server

-Please fork the project to you own bitbucket, github, or other git hosting account, and give us access to the repository holding your solution.
+Please fork the project to your own bitbucket, github, or other git hosting account, and give us access to the repository holding your solution.